 Find out how to tell us about a disability, so you can get the support you need.

-You should register with the disability service so we can put in place reasonable adjustments for your course.
+You should tell us about your additional needs so we can put in place reasonable adjustments for your course.

-Being registered with our team also means we can check you’re getting the right support for disabilities throughout your time at Sussex.
+Being linked with our team also means we can check you’re getting the right support for your disabilities throughout your time at Sussex.

-You must re-register with our service when you start a new course.
+You will need to tell us again about your needs when you start a new course, as your adjustments will not carry over.
 You won't need to provide new documentation.

 What you need to provide

-- provide information about your disability, learning difficulty or ongoing physical or mental health condition
+• provide supporting information about your disability, learning difficulty or ongoing physical or mental health condition

 If you don’t want to disclose details about your disability, we may not be able to put support arrangements in place.